thzpcs/avatar/README.md

 ## Acknowledgments

-* Thank you to Dr. Hao Zhang for assistance and inspiration for this assignment
+* Thank you to Dr. Xiaoli Zhang for assistance and inspiration for this project